sin2000/zdownloader/BUILD_README.md

 ## How to build zdownloader
 ### Requirements
-- Qt 5.14 (probably some versions below 5.14 will work to)
+- Qt 5.14 (probably some versions below 5.14 will work too)
 - Botan >= 2.14
 - On Windows: MSVC 2017
 - On Linux: g++ (at least with c++11 support)